 The “sea” touch of aging wines underwater

 Incredibly relaxing and fun was to listen (and taste) about the wines aged under the sea.
 Yes, more and more Croatian winemakers are exploring the benefits of the stable temperatures, tranquillity and no direct sunlight found under the sea level.
 Like us, wines tend to benefit from that serenity hard to find on the land.
 Well, at least some wines.
 We have learned that others (roughly 80%) got worse after being under the sea.

 The “Coral Wine” project workshop showed us the differences between the same wines aged in the winemaker’s cellar and the ones under the sea.
 One of my personal favouritesand the one that showed significant difference was the Griffin Darkside barrique 2015.
 If you are Beaujolais Village lover like myself, you will enjoy this rich and elegant red wine out of Portugizac.
 Krešimir Ivančić from the Ivančić winery was one of the first in Plešivica, to give more character to the Portugizac – often thought and sold on the market as young and fruity red, without any perspective.
 Yes, very similar to Beaujolais Noveau.

 Aging under the sea amplifies the richness of the fruit flavors, rounds the structure of the wine by integrating the acidities much better than the same wine did in the cellar.

 “The process of aging under the sea, accelerates the process of maturing wines by 3 – 5 times, at least,” says Krešimir Ivančić, according to so far tasted examples.
 “But, you need to have great material to work with.”

-Surprisingly, this was the only wine workshop that ended with - beer, Not just any beer, ones matured under the sea also.
+Surprisingly, this was the only wine workshop that ended with – beer, and not just any beer, but the ones matured under the sea also.